 It has a forum, a chat room, regular live events and Q&As and videos from disabled people, including Alex Brooker, Simon Minty, our Co-founder Martyn Sibley and CEO Liz Ransome-Croker.

-Join the Spokz People Wellbeing Community and Platform now for £50 a year or £5 a month membership – a reduced rate until September 2022.
+Join the Spokz People Wellbeing Community and Platform now for £50 a year or £5 a month membership.
+You can also get a one-month FREE trial to see how it can help you.

 The importance of mental health and looking after it